Reolink Argus 2 Review and Reolink GoBy - 03/06/2018

 After testing Argus and Argus 2, I recommend Argus 2 over Argus.
 The daytime video quality isn’t noticeable, but features like solar charging, Starlight Night Vision, and the rechargeable battery make it worth the extra cost.

 Reolink Argus™ 2 is now selling for $129.99 globally.
 The solar panel sells for $29.99.
 This is inexpensive when compared to other battery-powered cameras like Canary Flex ($199.00), Ring Spotlight Cam Solar ($229.00 for a camera and a solar panel), and Arlo Pro ($230.00 for one camera and one base station).
 However, you do give up a few features to save a few dollars.
-The camera lacks geofencing, zones, person detection, third-party integrations, true cloud storage, and sound detection.
+The camera lacks geofencing, zones, person detection, third-party integrations, and sound detection.
 But, if you want an inexpensive battery-powered camera that uses local storage, Argus 2 is the camera for you.

 Though I tested Reolink Argus 2, I have not tested Arlo Go, but I did get to see it at CES.
 If you’ve heard of Arlo Go, Arlo’s indoor/outdoor, battery-powered camera that supports 2G, 3G, and 4G-LTE, you can probably guess how Reolink Go works.